Delays in elaboration of remedial legislation

 Counter-claim

-Delays in the elaboration of remedial legislation are often overstated and do not warrant the alarm they receive.
+Delays in the elaboration of remedial legislation are often overstated and do not constitute a significant problem.
 Legislative processes are inherently complex, requiring thorough debate and consideration to ensure effective laws.
 Rushing legislation can lead to poorly crafted solutions that fail to address the root issues.
-Instead of viewing delays as a problem, we should appreciate the careful deliberation that ultimately leads to more robust and effective legal frameworks.
-Quality over speed should be our priority.
+Instead of focusing on delays, we should appreciate the careful deliberation that ultimately results in more robust and effective laws, safeguarding the interests of society as a whole.

 Broader